Greece › Rhodes Hotels

 The Best Places to Stay in Rhodes

-Lindos: This picturesque village is known for its whitewashed houses, beautiful beaches, and the impressive Acropolis of Lindos, which overlooks the town from a hilltop.
+• Lindos: This picturesque village is known for its whitewashed houses, beautiful beaches, and the impressive Acropolis of Lindos, which overlooks the town from a hilltop.
 The crystal-clear waters of St. Paul’s Bay and Lindos Beach make it an great spot for swimming and sunbathing, while the village’s narrow streets and quality tavernas offer a idyllic backdrop.
 Best hotel: Lindos Blu Luxury Hotel

-Faliraki: Famous for its golden sandy beaches and vibrant nightlife, Faliraki is a popular destination for travelers seeking sun, sea, and fun.
+• Faliraki: Famous for its golden sandy beaches and vibrant nightlife, Faliraki is a popular destination for travelers seeking sun, sea, and fun.
 The main beach offers a wide range of water sports and beachside amenities, while the lively town center boasts an array of restaurants, bars, and clubs.
-Best hotel: Elysium
+Best hotel: Ammades

-Kiotari: This peaceful resort area, located on the southeast coast of Rhodes, offers a tranquil retreat for those seeking relaxation and natural beauty.
+• Kiotari: This peaceful resort area, located on the southeast coast of Rhodes, offers a tranquil retreat for those seeking relaxation and natural beauty.
 The pristine beaches and crystal-clear waters of Kiotari make it a perfect spot for swimming, snorkeling, and sunbathing, while the nearby village provides a taste of traditional Greek hospitality.
 Best hotel: Mayia Exclusive Resort & Spa – Adults Only

-Ialyssos: Situated on the northwest coast of Rhodes, Ialyssos combines history, culture, and good wind surfing.
+• Ialyssos: Situated on the northwest coast of Rhodes, Ialyssos combines history, culture, and good wind surfing.
 The ancient city of Ialysos, with its archaeological sites and stunning views, is a must-visit.
 The long stretch of pebbly beach offers a range of water sports and beachside amenities, while the town center has ample dining and shopping options.
-Ixia is just to the east and has a similar atmosphere.
-Best hotel: Sea Melody Beach Hotel Apartments
+The eastern half of Ialyssos is called Ixia, and is known for its pebble beach, water sports, laid-back vibe, and luxury resorts.
+Best hotel: Sheraton

-Stegna: This small, laid-back fishing village on the east coast of Rhodes offers a charming escape from the hustle and bustle of the island’s larger resorts.
+• Stegna: This small, laid-back fishing village on the east coast of Rhodes offers a charming escape from the hustle and bustle of the island’s larger resorts.
 The secluded Stegna Beach, with its crystal-clear waters and relaxed atmosphere, is good for swimming or sunbathing.
 The village itself features a handful of traditional shops and tavernas.
 Best hotel: Stegna Sea & Sun

 • Prasonisi: Located at the southernmost tip of Rhodes, Prasonisi is a haven for windsurfers and kitesurfers due to its unique geographical position and consistent winds.
 The sandy beach here forms a narrow spit of land that connects the main island to a small islet, creating a stunning backdrop for water activities.
 Best hotel: Zanetos Prasonisi